Equine Facilitated Learning

 Horses offer non-judgmental acceptance that allows clients to learn about their own behaviour through the reactions of the horses.
 This awareness can then be transferred into everyday life and relationships.

-Emma works with young people who have been excluded from school as a Lead Coach for The Seeds of Change (www.theseedsofchange.co.uk) teaching City and Guild Qualifications and using Equine Facilitated Learning.
+Emma has experience of working with young people who have been excluded from school as a Lead Coach for The Seeds of Change (www.theseedsofchange.co.uk) teaching City and Guild Qualifications and using Equine Facilitated Learning.
 She has also worked with young people at risk of becoming homeless with The Banbury Young Homelessness Project (BYHP) (www.byhp.org.uk) and worked with a number of organisations supporting young asylum seekers and refugees.

-Time and again, affirming interactions between coaches, the young people and the horses have resulted in positive outcomes by increasing self-esteem, confidence and improving the young people’s behaviour and communication skills.
+Time and again, affirming interactions between facilitators, the young people and the horses have resulted in positive outcomes by increasing self-esteem, confidence and improving the young people’s behaviour and communication skills.

 Equine Facilitated Psychotherapy

 Equine Facilitated Psychotherapy (EFP) is a specialised form of psychotherapy based on experiential work with horses to facilitate the therapeutic process.
 The modality is designed to increase clients’ awareness of their way of being through the reactions of the horses during ‘therapeutically meaningful interactions’ in the here and now.
 Emma is a Senior Practitioner of LEAP (Leading Equine Assisted Psychotherapy) (www.leapequine.com).